Kotlin DSL

 Body Assertions

-then("the response body is correct") {
+afterwards("the response body is correct") {

 bodyContains("Fluffy") // Contains substring